lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

     ** Verified OK **
     ```

-    For ST-Link, check that the Adapter Speed is set to 1000 kHz.
+1. For ST-Link, check that the Adapter Speed is set to 1000 kHz.
 OpenOCD won't work at higher speeds.

     ```
     adapter speed: 1000 kHz
     ```

+1. If the flashing fails, check whether any `openocd` processes are running in the background, and kill them.

 1. PineTime reboots (with the `reset init` OpenOCD Command)...